What’s it like living in Benalmadena and Alhaurin El Grande

 I would always say to anyone wanting to do anything, just do it!
 It can be daunting to move away from your home country, but if you’re already thinking about doing that, then it’s already a desire and life is very short.
 One of my favourite mottos is “feel the fear and do it anyway”.

 However, I guess it can depend on your situation too.
 I moved here when I was young, free and single.
 For families wanting to move here with children, do your research into different areas, the best schools etc. Investigate all the legalities, getting your Residencia etc. And ALWAYS have some money behind you for any eventualities, not finding work etc. Do NOT come with empty pockets!

 I would suggest to learn Spanish before making the move, then immerse yourself into a Spanish community from the start.
 It is all too easy to settle in an expat area and never move outside of it, which is such a shame as the Spanish are so incredibly friendly, helpful and welcoming.
 There is much more to Spain than sun, sea and sangria, so be sure to become familiar with all Spain has to offer.

 Do you have any regrets at all?
 If you had to do it all over, would you change anything?

 I have to say that I have never regretted moving to Spain.
 Spain has been very good to me and I am still enjoying my life here.
 I suppose looking back, I would have learnt Spanish before I moved here and maybe not spent so much of my time living in a holiday resort.
 But, it served me well at the time and I had a lot of fun.
 It’s nice to go back down to the coast and visit now and again, but my life has moved on a little and I am now where I want to be.
-There is even more of Spain for me to discover yet, as soon as we are out of the pandemic and I look forward to travelling more extensively in this gorgeous country!
+There is even more of Spain for me to discover yet and I look forward to travelling more extensively in this gorgeous country!